Having bridesmaids is one of those things that sounds super fun in theory

 The day-of point person for everyone else.

-She keeps your phone (or a second phone), answers questions, and acts like a human buffer so you can stay calm and focused.
+She keeps your phone (or a second phone), answers questions, and the human version of “do not disturb.” so you can stay calm and focused

 What this looks like in action: